9 Copywriting Lessons From John Caples

 Indeed, he provided an example where demand for a business fell dramatically when their reference stats became vague.

 According to the expert, being specific will make the copy feel far more credible which will benefit the company as well as the audience.
-Using specific details will also ensure that your copy seems more authentic to an audience.
+Using specific details will also ensure that your copy seems more authentic to an audience. (see also: How to Use Statistics, Facts and Quotes to Craft Compelling Copy)

 Make An Offer They Won’t Be Able To Refuse